Cryptonate-ACJTT/cryptonate-frontend/README.md

 ## <a name="page"></a>Page Description
-- Home : Displays the # of current donors and fundraisers, and amount of donated Alogrands
+- Home Page : Displays the # of current donors and fundraisers, and amount of donated Alogrands

-- Explore : Displays open/closed projects that organizations posted.
+- Explore Page : Displays open/closed projects that organizations posted.
 Only verified organizations are able to create projects.
-	- Project Page : Shows the details of the Project
+	- Project Page : Shows the details of the project

-- About Us : Displays an explanation of Cryptonate.
+- About Us Page : Displays an explanation of Cryptonate.

-- Why Crypto : Displays an explanation of the advantages of using cryptocurrency.
+- Why Crypto Page : Displays an explanation of the advantages of using cryptocurrency.

-- My Account
+- My Account Page
-	- Profile : Displays the username, address and projects.
+	- Profile Page : Displays the username, address and projects.
-	- Wallet : Displays the wallet account address. (if organization, created projects will have separate addresses)
+	- Wallet Page : Displays the wallet account address. (if organization, created projects will have separate addresses)
-	- Form (shown only if user is an organization) : Authorization form which is used for verifing.
+	- Form Page (shown only if user is an organization) : Authorization form which is used for verifing.

 ## <a name="run"></a>How to Run the Project